 The waiting room was cheerful and noisy with chatter.
-An elderly man watched one of the two doors in the room expectantly, while a teenager sat in the corner twirling her hair with her fingers, looking bored, as girls her age are wont to do.
+An elderly man watched one of the two doors in the room expectantly, while a teenager sat in the corner twirling her hair with her fingers, looking bored.
 A child played with a small dog, and a young woman with dark curls and large brown eyes surveyed the room curiously.

 The walls were white, and curtains fluttered at viewless windows where the light filtered through.
 She knew she had heard things about what this would be like, but she couldn’t remember.
 She didn’t even remember her own name, though she knew she had one, but none of that seemed to matter now.